svkazakov/ra-visualizer/README.md

 If you have any ideas how to improve this project, you can write me directly to svkazakov.me at gmail.com.

 ## Questions, feedback
+Please report any problems to the GitHub [issue tracker](https://github.com/svkazakov/ra-visualizer/issues). <br/>
-You can make issues on the Project page on GitHub or write me directly to svkazakov.me at gmail.com.
+For other questions write me directly to svkazakov.me at gmail.com.

 ## License
 The MIT License (MIT)